-Try to use keywords 3 to 5 times in texts.
-This way you help Google understand what the product is about and who will need it.
-Google pays increased attention to the keys that are placed at the top of the page.
+Avoid spamming.
+It is enough to use keywords in texts from 3 to 5 times.
+That is how you help search robots understand what product is in question.
+Google places great importance on keywords that are placed at the top of the page.
 Try to use your keyword in the first 100 words of the product description.
 For more ideas on filling your site with content, see How to Write a Great Blog Post.

 4. What should the images on the page be like